 Once funding has been secured, notification will be sent to nurse practitioner students with application instructions and deadlines.

-The AAUW Austin Branch is announcing its fellowship competition for 2012-13.
+The AAUW Austin Branch is announcing its fellowship competition.
 The Austin Branch will award 1-3 fellowships in the amount of at least $2,000 each.
 This award is to assist women who require financial help to complete their doctoral program.
 A prerequisite for consideration for this award is formal candidacy for the doctoral degree.
 Visit AAUW-Austin (TX) Branch website for more informatiom.

 Please visit Austin APNs website for more information.

 The Office of Graduate Studies allocates money to each department so that they may make fellowship awards to outstanding new and continuing graduate students.
 Awards vary between $6,000 - $36,000 per academic year.
 The Graduate Student Services Office emails students the application and deadline each spring.
 For more information about funding opportunities through the Office of Graduate Studies, please visit Fellowships Administered by the Graduate School web page.

 The National League for Nursing Foundation for Nursing Education Scholarship The National League for Nursing Foundation for Nursing Education Scholarship Awards program encourages more seasoned and ethnically diverse nurses to become nurse educators through scholarships.
 One goal of the NLN Foundation for Nursing Education is to award endowed scholarships to nurses pursuing advanced nursing or related degrees in preparation for careers as full-time academic nurse educators.
 The funds are for masters or doctoral students enrolled in accredited programs.
 For more information, including eligibility and how to apply, please visit the National League for Nursing website.